Aranyaa-k/Captcha-detection-using-CNN-lstm/README.md

   - Consists of three gates for selectively retaining and discarding information.
   - Overcomes the vanishing gradient problem experienced by recurrent neural networks (RNNs).

+## Testing:

+The CNN+LSTM model was tested on 3 different datasets
+  - Fisheye dataset of 10,000 images
+  - Custom captcha dataset of 10,000 images
+  - Standard captcha dataset of 10,000 images

 ## Evaluation

 The proposed system attains a minimum accuracy of 97.8% in the employed datasets, substantiating its effectiveness in circumventing numerical-CAPTCHA schemes.
 The evaluation includes accuracy and loss metrics, providing quantifiable measures to gauge the system's performance.